vedaau/vedaau.github.io/docs/02-Component-Selection/Component-Selection.md

 **Choice:** 33JPF-15380-50 12V DC Motor

 **Rationale:** This motor was chosen because it provides good torque for its size, lets us control the speed easily, and only needs a simple 2-wire connection.
-It also works well with the mechanical load of our design.
-Since we already own this motor, we avoid extra cost and shipping delays.
+It also works well with the mechanical load of my design.
+Since I already own this motor, we avoid extra cost and shipping delays.
 The downsides such as some gearbox noise, lower precision, and shorter life under heavy use are acceptable because our project does not need high accuracy or long-term continuous operation.

 **H-Bridge**